memgraph/docs/docs/how-to-guides/indexes.md

 SHOW INDEX INFO;
 ```

-The results of this query will be all of the labels and label-property pairs
+This query displays an alphabetized table of all label and label-property indices
-that Memgraph currently indexes.
+presently kept by Memgraph.

 ## How to create indexes?